Trump Dismisses Russian Connection Allegations As 'Fake News'

 Trump was also critical of U.S. intelligence agencies for "maybe" leaking the report to news organizations, charging that a meeting he had recently with the agencies immediately leaked out even though he had kept it secret from his closest staff.

+In the evening, Director of National Intelligence James Clapper issued a statement saying he had spoken with Trump and they agreed the leaks were "extremely corrosive and damaging to our national security."
+But Clapper denied the media got the alleged Russian evidence from his agencies:

+"I emphasized that this document is not a U.S. Intelligence Community product and that I do not believe the leaks came from within the IC.
+The IC has not made any judgment that the information in this document is reliable, and we did not rely upon it in any way for our conclusions.
+However, part of our obligation is to ensure that policymakers are provided with the fullest possible picture of any matters that might affect national security."

-Trump said, "I think it was Russia" who hacked into the DNC's servers but added "it could have been others also."
+During the news conference, Trump also talked about the hacking of DNC servers and said, "I think it was Russia," but he added "it could have been others also."
 U.S. intelligence publicly stated last October — and in congressional hearings and an unclassified report since — that the Russian government was to blame for the cyberattack.
 Trump called hacking "bad" and said he would tell Russian President Vladimir Putin "he shouldn't have done it.
 I don't believe he will be doing it more."

 But he also said he would consider it "an asset, not a liability," if Putin likes him.
 "I don't know if I'll get along" with the Russian leader, Trump said, "I hope I do."